 Tape of all kinds is fun to experiment with.
 Add scissors and paper to a set-up with any kind of tape, but especially try washi tape (printed paper tape) or colored masking tape.

-- 13 Simple Art Activities for Transitions and Downtimes (most of these would work great as invitations to create!)
+- 13 Simple Art Activities for Kids During Transitions

-- Simple Creative Invitations for Kids (on Tinkerlab)
+- How to Set Up Creative Invitations for Kids

 - Why I Like Morning Invitations with My Kids

 Pin It For Later